FMC Discussion Forum

 FPGA Mezzanine Card, or FMC, as defined in VITA 57, provides a specification describing an I/O mezzanine module with connection to an FPGA or other device with reconfigurable I/O capability.
 The low profile design allows use on popular industry standard slot card, blade and motherboard form factors, including VME, VPX, CompactPCI, AdvancedTCA, MicroTCA, PCI, PXI, and many other low profile motherboards.
 The compact size is highly adaptable to many configuration needs and compliments existing common low profile mezzanine technology such as PMC, XMC, and AMC.

-The FMC Marketing Alliance is focused on the advancement of the FMC family of technology other related activities on the FMC roadmap.
-The FMC Marketing Alliance will promulgate the specifications emerging from the VSO Working Groups to develop a relevant ecosystem.
+The FMC will promulgate the specifications emerging from the VITA Working Groups to develop a relevant ecosystem.is focused on the advancement of the FMC family of technology other related activities on the FMC roadmap.
+The FMC

-Companies that develop FMC products are encouraged to contact VITA to join the FMC Marketing Alliance.
+Companies that develop FMC products are encouraged to contact VITA to join the FMC Community.

 The FMC specification defines: